-The UCB Family Epilepsy Scholarship Program™ offers educational scholarships to people living with epilepsy, family members and caregivers to help them fullfill their dreams.
-Since 2005, UCB has awarded over $2.2 million in scholarships to nearly 450 deserving people who have applied their awards to undergraduate and graduate studies.
+In light of the challenges and disruptions caused by the current pandemic, the 2021 UCB Family Epilepsy Scholarship Program™ application deadline has been extended to Monday, March 15, 2021.
+The UCB Family Epilepsy Scholarship Program™ offers educational scholarships to people living with epilepsy, family members and caregivers to help them fulfill their dreams.
+Since 2005, UCB has awarded over $2.6 million in scholarships to nearly 500 deserving people who have applied their awards to undergraduate and graduate studies.

 Program Information and History

 Outstanding accomplishments deserve recognition.
 The UCB Family Epilepsy Scholarship Program™ is celebrating 15 years of offering financial support to people living with epilepsy, their family members, and/or caregivers who demonstrate academic and personal excellence.